LagoVista/docs/Simulator/Index.md

 Creating all simulators has a commmon workflow
 1. Create a base simulator that contains the connection and protocol information
-2. Add messages including the ability to add values to things like headers, topics, query strings, etc...
+2. Add messages, this including the ability to add values to things like headers, topics, query strings, etc...
-3. Add dynamic properties that can be populated at run time.
+3. Add dynamic properties that can be modified at run time.

+Once you have created your simulator, it will be stored for free on our servers.
+Any connection strings or passwords that you define will be stored in our encrypted secure storage.

 The simulator isn't specific to our NuvIoT platform, however you will need to create a NuvIoT account so you can store and retreive your simulators and message templates.